matchaprof/vscode-settings/README.md

 - <a href="https://github.com/aaron-bond/better-comments" target="_blank">Better Comments</a> <br>This extension will help you create more human-friendly comments in your code. <br>Alerts,
 Queries, TODOs, Highlights, commented out code can also be styled to make it clear the code shouldn't be there, and more!

+- <a href="https://github.com/johnpapa/vscode-peacock" target="_blank">Peacock</a> <br>Subtly change the color of your workspace.
+Ideal when you have multiple VS Code instances.

 - <a href="https://github.com/enyancc/vscode-ext-color-highlight" target="_blank">Color Highlight</a> <br>Styles CSS/Web colors found in your document.